-Crooked nasal bridge describes the deviation of the nasal dorsum that are typically centrally aligned.
+Crooked nasal bridge describes the deviation of the nasal dorsum that is typically centrally aligned.
 Crooked nasal bridge can be better appreciated when we consider the nasal and maxillary bone anatomy that comprise the nasal dorsum contour.
 The base of the nasal dorsum, called the nasal base, is created by the maxillary bones.

-Please see this 16 year old female crooked nose deformity incurred during soccer.
+Please see this 16-year-old female crooked nose deformity incurred during soccer.
 She appreciates her improved contour post rhinoplasty, septoplasty, turbinectomy.